Lego Launches Functioning Sustainable Wind Turbine

 The turbine has three adjustable blades that rotate via a motor and come with built-in aircraft warning lights.
 The elegant turbine stands above a quaint rural scene including a house with furnished patio, mailbox, flowers and a white picket fence.

 Lego kit comes complete with technicians and a dog

 The big Lego set also includes a Vestas service vehicle and three mini-figures: two Vestas service technicians kitted out with safety helmets and a woman.
 There is also an adorable a dog figure.
-The kit was reportedly made exclusively for Vestas back in 2008 and will now go on sale to the public on November 23.

 Not only is the kit the very model of sustainable energy, but the kit was also created from Lego’s new sustainable, plant-based bricks made from sugarcane, which they announced earlier this year.
 The new bricks are made from polyethylene, a soft and durable plastic, which Lego said are “technically identical to those produced using conventional plastic.”

 “We strive to make a positive impact on the environment and are committed to climate action and to use sustainable materials in products and packaging.
 This wind turbine celebrates our first steps in bringing these ambitions to life and we hope it will inspire builders to learn about renewable energy" said Tim Brooks, Vice President, Environmental Responsibility at Lego Group.

 Morten Dyrholm, Group Senior Vice President of Marketing, Communications and Public Affairs at Vestas also emphasized the toy's potential impact relating to the promotion of clean energy.

 “Today, wind energy is the cheapest source of energy in many markets, which have made wind turbines a sustainability icon across the globe and we are proud to partner with the LEGO Group on this relaunch," said Dyrholm.